Jwade1781/NetworkSecProject/README.md

 ## Security Implementations
 The security features adopted include:
-  RSA Encryption (2048 bit) for secure communication through a network (Prevents Man in Middle) Salting (64 bit) & HASH (SHA 256) new user passwords (Prevents Inside Intrusion from viewing passwords & Rainbow attack) Prevention of inputting common passwords (Looks through list of 10,000 of most commonly used passwords) (Help Prevent Brute Force)
+  RSA Encryption (2048 bit) for secure communication through a network (Prevents Man in Middle)

+  Salting (64 bit) & HASH (SHA 256) new user passwords (Prevents Inside Intrusion from viewing passwords & Rainbow attack)

+  Prevention of inputting common passwords (Looks through list of 10,000 of most commonly used passwords) (Help Prevent Brute Force)

-  Requires at least 12 character passwords (Help Prevent Brute Force) Attempted Login Limit of 3 (Help Prevent Brute Force) Blacklist of IP after too many failed Login Attempts (Help Prevent Brute Force)
+  Requires at least 12 character passwords (Help Prevent Brute Force)

+  Attempted Login Limit of 3 (Help Prevent Brute Force)

+  Blacklist of IP after too many failed Login Attempts (Help Prevent Brute Force)

 ## Problems
 Known problems in the program:
-  No current protection from Replay Attacks;
+  No current protection from Replay Attacks

     -> Future iterations may include Nonce / Timestamp attached to each message to accept / deny messages

   The Random Number Generator for producing keys is not totally random; used standard library Random module

     -> Can pull Random numbers from random.org API.
 This uses radio receivers from where they are located to pickup atmospherioc noise for entropy opposed to using the current system time on the running machine.